pgEdge/pgedge-docs/docs/enterprise/debian/migrating.md

     --username=postgres \
     --check
     ```

+    !!! hint

-    Note that you can invoke the command with the `--check` option to perform a test upgrade before invoking the command without `--check` to perform the actual upgrade.
+        Include the `--check` option to perform a test upgrade before invoking the command without `--check` to perform the actual upgrade.

 5. When the upgrade completes, restart the server with the command: